Kallu-A/Kill-The-King-Game/CREATEMAP.md

       - **protected void setShop()**
       - **protected void setObject()**
     - You don't have to fill them for the moment except for setWall you have to put a player in first instruction ```player = new Player(this, new Coord(x,y));```
+    - Of course for all the tutorial x y are x = line y = col and is all a int
+    - the board is like a 2 dim board 0,0 is in the top left and max max bottom right
   #### Change the dim of the map
   - **You can also change the dimension of the map with override ```protected void setDimBoard(int dimBoard)``` and put super.setDimBoard(the value of the dim of the board you wan); but careful the icon will not work properly you have to create a new package with good dimensions** and override each icon you use to is proper version and dimension